dannyrappleyea/dannyrappleyea/README.md

 I have an individual LLC named [DigitalReplica](https://github.com/digitalreplica) where I explore future technologies.

 # Knowledge Repo
-[Knowledge](https://github.com/dannyrappleyea/knowledge): I'm experimenting with keeping my notes around specific topics in git repos, all linked together into a single knowledge repo.
+[Knowledge Repo](https://github.com/dannyrappleyea/knowledge): I'm experimenting with keeping my notes around specific topics in git repos, all linked together into a single knowledge repo.

 # Patronage
 Please support my work, with anything from a $1 one-time like, to monthly subscriptions.